History of taxation in the United Kingdom: Eleven days added to prevent loss of tax?

-Income tax
+Income tax year

 William Pitt introduced the first income tax in 1799, and followed the Window Tax precedent by adopting a year which ran "from" 5 April.
 That meant, once again, a year which began on 6 April, and this has remained the start of the year ever since.
 For example, Addington's Income Tax Act 1803 continued to apply "from" 5 April—in this case from 5 April 1803.
 Again, this meant a year beginning on 6 April 1803.

 Income tax was repealed temporarily in 1802 during a brief period of peace in the long war with France.
 The act which repealed the tax included a provision which permitted the collection of tax due for earlier years.
 This saving provision confirmed that Pitt's income tax year ended on 5 April:

 It was not until 1860 that income tax legislation consistently adopted a charging formulation of the kind recommended today by the Office of the Parliamentary Counsel to identify the income tax year.
 For 1860–61 the tax was applied "for a year commencing on 6 April 1860".
 [Emphasis added.]

-Section 48(3) of the Taxes Management Act 1880 later provided a definition of the income tax year for the first time and uses "from" in the modern sense:
+Section 48(3) of the Taxes Management Act 1880 (43 & 44 Vict. c.
+19) later provided a definition of the income tax year for the first time and uses "from" in the modern sense:

-Section 28 Finance Act 1919 provided a new shorthand way to refer to the tax year:
+Section 28 Finance Act 1919 (9 & 10 Geo.
+5. c.
+32) provided a new shorthand way to refer to the tax year:

 Finally, following a review aimed at simplifying tax legislation, a new definition appeared in section 4 Income Tax Act 2007: